How to Rephrase a Sentence? Guide with Tips and Examples

 • Instead, you can rephrase the source with a new sentence highlighting the part you need to reword.

-Let’s check the example:
+Let’s check the original sentence example:

 Type